zupzup/blog/go-example-graphql/post.md

 }
 ```

 The root query type has only one field - the `post`.
-This field is defined by `postType`, which we will look at next and takes only one argument: `id`.
-Posts are resolved by taking the `id` from `p.Args` and passing it to `fetchPostsByID`, returning the fetched and transformed `posts` as well as any error.
+This field is defined by `postType`, which we will look at shortly.
+It takes only one argument called `id`.

-Next, we define the `postType`, which is a bit more interesting.
-We add a `comments` field with a custom resolver:
+Posts are resolved by taking the `id` from `p.Args` and passing it to `fetchPostsByID`, returning the fetched and transformed `Post` as well as any error.

-We map the `post` fields from data model to graphQL and  add the `comments` field.
-The `Resolve` function is only called, if the client explicitly wants to fetch `comments`.
+Next, we define the `postType`, which is quite interesting.
+We basically just map the `post` fields from the data model to graphQL types, but we also add the `comments` field.
+The comment's `Resolve` function is only called, if the client explicitly wants to fetch them.

 To resolve comments, we access the "parent" of this query by using `p.Source`, which yields us an instance of `*Post` - the fetched `post`.
-Using the `id` of this `post`, we can fetch the comments for it.
+Using the `id` of this `post`, we can fetch the comments for it:

 ```go
 func createPostType(commentType *graphql.Object) *graphql.Object {